labmccormick/WLSplot/README.md

 1. Install R and RStudio.
 Follow the tutorial here: https://rstudio-education.github.io/hopr/starting.html

 2. Install the WLSplot dependencies.
-You can do this by opening RStudio/R and running the following:
+You can do this by opening RStudio/R and running the following in the R Console:

 ```
 install.packages(c("xml2", "ragg", "pkgdown", "scales", "systemfonts", "textshaping", "devtools", "readODS", "ggplot2", "svglite", "RColorBrewer", "ggExtra", "survival", "ggtext", "ggfortify", "plyr", "markdown"))